 It’s not hard to do, but it does require some forethought as the crickets need to be gut loaded before they’re fed to the reptile.

 Gut-loading foods are as simple as adding collard greens or kale to their feed.

 We recommend a high calcium cricket feed like this one for maximum effect.

 Knowing how many crickets to feed a leopard gecko is an essential part of giving your pet the best life possible.

 Remember the golden rule for leopard geckos:

-At each meal, feed them two correctly-sized crickets for every inch they are long.
+Feed them two correctly-sized crickets for every inch they are long at each meal.

 For most adult leopard geckos, this will mean over a dozen crickets at each meal!

 This may seem like a lot to you, but it’s actually what they need.